cyang4608/Racing-Game-Project/README.md

 Racing-Game-Project!
 Authors: Xavier Campa, Jobe Powell, Christopher Yang, Corbin Styles

-What is currently completed so far:
+What has been completed:
+Car Object with with color
-Car Object with black color
+Ai Car Object with white color
-Car Controlls, subject to change
+Car Controlls
-Track with white color and green starting line
+Track with black color, yellow lines, and green starting line 3rd Person Camera
-Aerial Camera View
-Work in progress 3rd person view
-Ability to toggle between Aerial View and 3rd Person View
+Over objects in the world, such as trees and tunnel.
+Collision detection with other items.
+Basic Lighting
+Fucntion AI Car that goes around the track once

 Controls:
 W - Move Forward
 A - Turn Left and move forward
 D - Turn Right and move forward
 S - Move Backwards

-T - Change to 3rd Person Camera, currently in progress.
-For best experience, enter into 3rd Person Camera after running project
-B - Bird's Eye View Camera.
+Objeciton: Beat the Ai Ghost Car without leaving the track!

 Project should execute with no issues.